FIDUCEO/FCDR_MVIRISRF/srf/README_srf.md

 Each folder named

-    srf_METx_YYYYDDD_YYYYDDD_vvvv-ttttttt_mmmmm_nn
+    srf_METx_yyyyddd_yyyyddd_vvvv-ttttttt_mmmmm_nn

 contains the retrieved *relative* in-flight MVIRI VIS spectral response function of the Meteosat-`x` satellite.
-The first date `YYYYDDD` of the folder name designates the begin of the retrieval period, the second date designates its end.
+The first date `yyyyddd` of the folder name designates the begin of the retrieval period, the second date designates its end.
 Each file

     srf_METx_yyyyddd_yyyyddd_vvvv-ttttttt_mmmmm_nn.dat

 included with such a folder provides the relative MVIRI VIS spectral response function for a certain day of a year.
+The first date `yyyyddd` of the file name designates the begin of the validity period, the second date designates its end.
 A spectral response data file is provided every 45 days.

 ## File format